 - 13. Inequalities continue to widen at local, national and global levels.
-Disparities across factors such as income, social class, geographic location, urban-rural divides, access to education, healthcare and basic necessities still act as pervasive and determining factors that uphold progress in achieving the 2030 Agenda. - 14.
-The current global economic recession precipitates a rise in poverty, global economic inequality and the lack of equitable distribution of development gains within and among countries.
-Ever-increasing amounts of natural resources support economic activity, while the efficiency with which resources are used remains unchanged; therefore we have not yet seen a decoupling of economic growth from environmental degradation.
+Disparities across factors such as income, social class, geographic location, urban-rural divides, access to education, health care and basic necessities are pervasive and determine progress in achieving the 2030 Agenda. - 14.
+The current global economic recession is precipitating a rise in poverty, wider global economic inequality and an inequitable distribution of development gains within and among countries.
+While we continue to use ever-increasing amounts of natural resources to support our economic activity, the efficiency with which resources are used remains unchanged.
+Therefore we have not yet seen a decoupling of economic growth from environmental degradation.
 In addition, the use of natural resources and the related benefits and environmental impacts are unevenly distributed across countries and regions.
-Perpetuating current modes of production and consumption, and the current levels of inequality associated with them, is untenable.

-- 15. Least developed countries continue to face low levels of per capita income, domestic savings and investments, and small tax bases; they remain heavily dependent on external finance, including official development assistance, foreign direct investment, remittances, and external debt.
-These resources are insufficient to meet the needs of this vulnerable group of countries and, as a result, development progress has been uneven. - 16.
-Lack of structural transformation and diversification of economies to build sustained inclusive economic growth have also slowed progress in the least developed countries.
-Investment in developing productive capacities, especially at local levels beyond capital cities-including in entrepreneurship, climate resilient infrastructure, energy, agriculture, science and technology and digitalization-is insufficient, hindering attempts at transformation.
+Perpetuating current modes of production and consumption, and the current levels of inequality associated with them, is untenable. - 15.
+Least developed countries continue to experience low levels of per capita income, domestic savings and investments, and have small tax bases.
+They remain heavily dependent on external finance, including official development assistance, foreign direct investment, remittances and external loans.
+However, these resources are not sufficient to meet the needs of this vulnerable group of countries and, as a result, development progress has been uneven. - 16.
+Lack of structural transformation and diversification of economies to build sustained inclusive economic growth has also slowed progress in least developed countries.
+Investment in developing productive capacities, especially at the local level beyond the capital cities including in entrepreneurship, climate resilient infrastructure, energy, agriculture, science and technology and digitalization is insufficient to support attempts at transformation.
 Least developed countries continue to face challenges in mobilizing commercial and other capital for investments that can drive their economic transformation.

-Human rights and justice are threatened in a time of crisis
+Human rights and justice are threatened in times of crisis